mdenomy/intro-to-mocha-testing/README.md

 ### setup-env
 This branch shows the bare bones test environment and two simple tests, one passing and one failing, in `dummy-spec.js`.

+## #first-test
+This branch gives us our first real test, that the calculator can add two numbers.
+It fails, why????